uasal/spacehardwarehandbook-public/fasteners.md

 When a single bolt can't fail, a certified A286 alloy bolt is often called for.
 When there is redundancy and margin, more widely  available 18-8 is often more convenient and cost effective.

+For potential flight project, materials and fastener certifications should always be procured out of an aboundance of caution.

 ## no-go materials:

 Without extensive review and waiver processses the following materials should not be used on space flight hardware: